MurugashManavalan/Fight-club/README.md

 # Installation

-Simply download this R script ,[Fight Club](https://github.com/Murugash-12/Fight-club/blob/main/R%20for%20Life%20-%20Shiny%20Build%20-%201%20February%202024%20-%20Final.R) and run the app in R studio.
+Simply download this R script, [Fight Club](https://github.com/Murugash-12/Fight-club/blob/main/R%20for%20Life%20-%20Shiny%20Build%20-%201%20February%202024%20-%20Final.R) and run the app in R studio.
 You may receive a popup in R studio asking you to update loaded packages, you may simply ignore it.

 # App Interface